geoffcorey/geoffcorey.github.io/_posts/2015-03-13-online-banking-using-simple.md

 ## Depositing Funds

-Funds can be deposited by linking other accounts, setting up direct deposit or just take a picture of a check you want to deposit.
+Funds can be deposited by linking other accounts, setting up direct deposit or take a picture of a check you want to deposit.
 Since I don&#8217;t want to link my other personal accounts I simply wrote myself a check with my personal account and took a picture of the front and back check to deposit with the mobile application.
 Accounts newer then 30 days will put a hold on the check for 9 days.

 ## Using Funds